H2. the green Moroccan hydrogen gameplan. what are Morocco’s ambitions?

 hydrogen.

-With industrial efficiency advances and economies of scale for water electrolysis (due to widespread adoption), combined with cheap solar and wind electricity from the desert (10-20 EUR / MWh), it may be possible to achieve cheap, around 1 EUR / kg green hydrogen price by 2030.
+With industrial efficiency advances and economies of scale for water electrolysis (due to widespread adoption), combined with cheap solar and wind electricity from the desert (10-20 EUR / MWh one day), it may be possible to achieve production of cheap, around 1 EUR / kg green hydrogen price one day.

 Obviously, Morocco has to ramp up and deploy huge renewable production capacities first, for water desalination and electrolysis.

-But Morocco, unlike other contenders, has its own reason to do this.
+But Morocco, unlike some contenders in this space, has its own valid reasons to do this.

 Green hydrogen in Morocco by order of importance :

-1. Produce green hydrogen and then ammonia (NH3, Haber-Bosch process, nitrogen fixation) for the substitution of current heavy imports of ammonia (grey).
+1. produce green hydrogen and then ammonia (NH3, through the Haber-Bosch process, nitrogen fixation), in import substitution of current grey ammonia.

-Morocco has about 75% of the world’s estimated reserves of phosphate rock and mines, it is the third largest producer of phosphate, and a major exporter of phosphate and fertilizer, and the other major ingredient in the production of fertilizer, ammonia, is currently entirely imported, which costs Dollars.
+Morocco has about 75% of the world’s estimated reserves of phosphate rock and mines, it is the third-largest producer of phosphate and a major exporter of phosphate and fertilizer.
+The other major ingredient in the production of fertilizer, ammonia, is currently entirely imported, which costs Dollars.

 Morocco could eventually become one of the main exporters of green hydrogen and derivative products “Power-to-X (PtX)”, destined for Europe, Morocco feels largely qualified to play this key role.